inartov555/js_pw_test/README.md

 ## Note:
 - !!!
-This is just an example of the code; this framework cannot be used for testing Instagram or running multiple times !!!
+This is just an example of the code; this framework cannot be used for testing book.distribusion.com or running multiple times !!!
 - But anyway, the tests run if the framework is started

 ## Playwright E2E Tests